Comprehensive Guide: How to Properly Scan and Utilize Data for Website Audits

 Step 3: Handling Common Scanning Errors

-- Check server performance and resource availability
+- Check Server Performance: Monitor server health and resource availability to ensure optimal performance.

 Step 4: Analysis of Server Responses